Houston Health Department

 Frequently Asked Questions

-CDC is closely tracking cases of monkeypox recently detected in the United States.
-CDC urges healthcare providers in the U.S. to be alert for patients who have rash illnesses consistent with monkeypox.
+CDC is closely tracking cases of mpox recently detected in the United States.
+CDC urges healthcare providers in the U.S. to be alert for patients who have rash illnesses consistent with mpox.

 2022 U.S. Outbreak